 (d) Your Total Monthly Housing Payment – Your ultimate home price that you qualify for and are able to purchase is really based on your total monthly housing payment – principal, interest, real estate property taxes, home owners insurance and any condo or HOA fees if that is applicable.

 Your Future Plans or Time Horizon for your home

 The plans you have for your home – how long you plan to live in it, the likelihood that you might be transferred or change employers; the likelihood that you will move due to changes in your family – a larger home for a growing family or downsizing when the children go off on their own; the likelihood that your income will increase substantially in the next few years.

 Your Desires in a Home

 The total price you will be paying for your home, your desired down payment and monthly mortgage payment.

-A one page form that you can print and complete – summarizes the categories and ratios listed above.
+- How lenders determine what you can afford and a One Page Worksheet that you can print and complete – it summarizes the categories and ratios listed above.